Sheet ⁨10⁩ · ⁨Roadmaps⁩Surveyed ⁨2026⁩

 Frontend Developer Beginner to Expert

 This roadmap walks you from absolute beginner to a strong, hireable frontend engineer.
-Work through the stages in order: the early ones build the mental model and language fundamentals everything else depends on, and the later ones turn you into someone who ships fast, accessible, well-tested apps.
+Work through the stages in order.
+The early ones build the mental model and language fundamentals everything else depends on, and the later ones cover shipping apps that are fast, accessible and tested.
 Skim sections you already know, slow down on the ones you do not, and build something at every stage.

 01